bigluster/CanvasJS-visualizationLibrary/README.md

 # CanvasJS-visualizationLibrary

 This extension object contain a number of visualization chart form [CanvasJS](http://canvasjs.com/).
-It's possible to use up to 2 dimensions and 1 measure.
+It's possible to use up to 2 dimensions and up to 2 measure.
+You can run 2 dimensions and 1 measure or 1 dimension ad 2 measures.
+This version do not control how many measures and dimensions you're using, it's up to you the correct use.
 The chart included in this version are:
  * Area Chart
  * Bar Chart
  * Column Chart